Friday, June 29, 2018

 Quinn lived long enough to see Prohibition repealed, dying in 1943 at the age of 81.
 His substantial estate was willed to his daughter, Isabel, his only direct heir.
 He was interred in Trenton’s Riverview Cemetery next to his parents and his wife, Helen, who had died 31 years earlier in 1912.
 The family monument is shown here.

 Today in Trenton the Quinn Building on Cass St. still stands with the whiskey man’s name emblazoned on top.
-At the site of the reputedly haunted dwelling, the row houses Quinn erected are themselves now are more than a century old and said to be in dire need of maintenance.
+At the site of the reputedly haunted dwelling, the row houses Quinn erected are themselves now more than a century old and said to be in dire need of maintenance.
 Apparently no sign of the ghost or ghosts who plagued 728 Cass St. has been detected around the neighborhood in ensuing years.